 Denote by A4 the number of sign changes in the chain (8).
+As a consequence of the between value theorem there will be constructed by order of magnitude when

-As a consequence of the between value theorem there will be constructed an ordered extension of F of complexity M in which P has M distinct roots in [A, B).
+As a consequence of the between value theorem there will be constructed an ordered extension of F of complexity M in which P has M distinct roots in [A, B].
 Hence $NR(P, A, B) \ge M$.
-On the other hand, let E be an ordered extension of F with NR(P, A, B) distinct roots in [A, B), say the roots by order of magnitude when
+On the other hand, let E be an ordered extension of F with NR(P, A, B) distinct roots in [A, B], say the roots